 - Squirrels are mammals; they are warm-blooded, covered in fur, and give birth to live young.
 They are members of the family Sciuridae and are considered small to medium-sized rodents.

 - There are three primary types of squirrels; tree squirrels, ground squirrels (including chipmunks, prairie dogs, and groundhogs), and flying squirrels.
 Learn more about the types of squirrels and the differences between each species in this informative squirrel guide.

-- Even though squirrels are primarily herbivores, they are omnivores because they eat both plants and animals.
-Their diet includes nuts, seeds, fruits, plants, sap, fungus, insects, eggs, etc. Learn more about a squirrels’ diet, habits, and other exciting facts over on Live Science.
+- Even though squirrels are primarily herbivores, they are omnivores because they eat plants and animals.
+Their diet includes nuts, seeds, fruits, plants, sap, fungus, insects, eggs, etc. Learn more about a squirrel’s diet, habits, and other exciting facts on Live Science.

 - Squirrels are incredibly active and playful animals.
-A group of squirrels is called a scurry or a dray.
-They often chase each other to prove their strength and dominance.
-Invite children to have a look at THIS animal answer guide to learn more fun facts about squirrels!
+A group of squirrels is called a scurry or a dray, and they often chase each other to prove their strength and dominance.
+Invite children to look at THIS animal answer guide to learn more fun facts about squirrels!

-- Squirrels communicate with each other with chirps, barks, screams, purrs, and body language.
+- Squirrels communicate through chirps, barks, screams, purrs, and body language, such as twitching their tails.
 Learn more about common squirrel behaviors in the section that follows.